Antonio Morrison: Indianapolis Colts

+2016

-The Indianapolis Colts selected Morrison in the fourth round (125th overall) of the 2016 NFL Draft.
+The Indianapolis Colts selected Morrison in the fourth round (125th overall) of the 2016 NFL draft.
 Morrison was the 18th linebacker selected in 2016.

-2016

-On May 6, 2016, the Indianapolis Colts signed Morrison to a four-year, $2.85 million contract that includes a signing bonus of $519,906.
+On May 6, 2016, the Colts signed Morrison to a four-year, $2.85 million contract that includes a signing bonus of $519,906.

 Throughout training camp, Morrison competed against Sio Moore, Nate Irving, Amarlo Herrera, Junior Sylvestre, and Edwin Jackson in an open competition for the vacant starting inside linebacker role after Jerrell Freeman departed during free agency.
-Head coach Chuck Pagano named Morrison the fourth inside linebacker on the depth chart to begin the regular season, behind D'Qwell Jackson, Sio Moore, and Josh McNary.
+Head coach Chuck Pagano named Morrison the fourth inside linebacker on the depth chart to begin the regular season, behind D'Qwell Jackson, Moore, and Josh McNary.